Mgineer117/SNAC/README.md

 ---

 ## Notes on SNAC
-- For the Fourroom environment, only the goal position is stochastic while others remain constant (agent loc, grid).
-This is to induce the dynamics in the reward structure of the environment as the simplest case.
 - Due to the non-uniqueness of the sign by SVD decomposition, we count one eigenvector as two vectors such that e = (+e/-e).

 ## Notes on baselines